SpecFlowOSS/SpecFlowWiki/FAQ.md

 If you require a specific feature but are unable to develop it yourself, you can also sponsor the feature for the benefit of the community or pay outright for development services provided by [[TechTalk|http://www.techtalk.at]].

+##I have found an issue with SpecFlow.
+How can I get support?
+SpecFlow is an open source project, and you can get free support from the SpecFlow community by submitting an issue on [[GitHub|https://github.com/techtalk/SpecFlow/issues]].
+When submitting an issue, please provide as much information and context as possible, and ideally a code sample that allows the issue to be reproduced.
+The easier you make it for contributors to diagnose and fix your issue, the more likely you are to see results.

+Once you have submitted an issue relating to a bug, a contributor needs to take on the issue and provide a pull request containing a fix.
+Depending on the nature of your issue, how well it is described and how easy it is to reproduce, a fix may be delivered quickly or take a long time.

+If time is of the essence, TechTalk can offer paid support and deliver fixes for a fee invoiced either by effort or per incident.
+Details on the associated costs are available [[here|http://www.specflow.org/professional-support/]].

 ##Who are the developers behind SpecFlow?
 SpecFlow was originally created by Gáspár Nagy and used internally by [[TechTalk|http://www.techtalk.at]] in various software development projects.
 Since then developers from around the world have contributed to the open source project; an overview can be found [[here|https://github.com/techtalk/SpecFlow/graphs/contributors]].